 Since the founding of the CBE in 1990, industry and the CBE have benefited from a strong collaborative relationship that revolves around a dynamic industry membership program.
 Through their membership, CBE Industrial Associates have direct access to the CBE's emerging knowledge and technologies, and play a vital role in guiding the CBE toward industrial relevance.
 Benefits to membership include the following:

-• Attendance at industrial meetings.
+• Connection with industry and leading biofilm reseachers at our annual meeting.
 Partnership with the CBE offers direct access to emerging advances in biofilm science and technology.
 We host two key conferences each year.
-Our regulatory pathways meeting in February facilitates dialogue between industry members and government regulators about product development and regulatory guidelines.
+Our regulatory pathways meeting in February facilitates dialogue between industry members and government regulators on product development and regulatory guidelines.
 Each July, we showcase our latest research advancements at the Montana Biofilm Meeting in Bozeman.
-Meetings are open to all members and CBE research collaborators (non-member companies may visit once to preview the Industrial Associate program).
-At our July conference, an exclusive workshop is provided to give Industrial Associates hands-on training on the latest biofilm analytical techniques.
-See Special Invitation to the next industrial meeting.
+Meetings are open to members and CBE research collaborators (non-member companies may visit once to preview the Industrial Associate program).
+See our Special Invitation webpage for information on our next industrial meeting.

 • Long-term visits.
 The CBE is available to Industrial Associate representatives for any length of time to conduct research in collaboration with CBE researchers.